- Open Access

 The survival rate (SR) after warming was only evaluated for oocytes vitrified at GV stage (G2) and for oocytes vitrified at MII stage (G3).
 Forty-three oocytes out of a total of 45 oocytes vitrified at GV stage (G2) survived the warming process (SR: 95.6 %).
 Of the 53 GV-oocytes that were in vitro matured before vitrifying (G3), 30 oocytes reached the MII stage and 29 survived devitrification at this stage (SR: 96.7 %).
 No significant differences were found in the SR after warming between oocytes vitrified at the GV versus MII stages (P = 0.810).
 Therefore, IVMR in G2 was evaluated after the vitrification process, while the IVMR in G3 was evaluated before the vitrification process.

-Effects of vitrifying before and after IVM on oocyte viability, IVM and early embryo development
+Table 1 shows the results of vitrifying before and after IVM on oocyte viability, IVM and embryo development for non-vitrified oocytes (G1 control group), and for oocytes vitrified before (G2) and after (G3) IVM.

 The in vitro maturation rate (IVMR) was very similar for oocytes vitrified at MII stage after IVM (G3: 56.6 %) compared to the MII oocytes obtained in the control group (G1: 63.4 %).
 However, oocytes vitrified before IVM (G3) showed a significantly higher IVMR (83.7 % p = 0.016).
 Although AR was significantly higher for oocytes vitrified at MII stage (G1: AR 73.1 %; G2: AR 80.6 % and G3: AR 96.7 % p = 0.047), no significant differences between groups were observed in DRC (G1: 68.4 %, G2: 82.8 % and G3: 69.0 % p = 0.397).
 DRCM was significantly higher for G1 and G2 when compared to G3 (G1: 15.8 %, G2: 20.7 % and G3: 0.0 % p = 0.040).
 Although DRB was only obtained for the oocytes vitrified before IVM, these differences were not statistically significant (G1: 0.0 %, G2: 3.5 % and G3: 0.0 % p = 0.432).
 The only blastocyst obtained in G2 was a poor quality blastocyst at day 5 of development.